Northern Territory PHN

-Our vision is that people in the Northern Territory enjoy their best health and wellbeing, which will be achieved through our purpose of building local partnerships and directing resources towards an integrated, high quality primary health care system.
+Our vision is that people in the Northern Territory enjoy their best health and wellbeing.
+We strive to achieve this vision by building local partnerships, and directing resources for an integrated and high quality primary health care system.

 Primary Health Networks (PHNs)

-PHNs have been established with the key objectives of increasing the efficiency and effectiveness of medical services for patients, particularly those at risk of poor health outcomes, and improving coordination of care to ensure patients receive the right care in the right place at the right time.
+PHNs were established to increase the efficiency and effectiveness of medical services for patients – particularly those at risk of poor health outcomes – and to better coordinate care to ensure patients receive the right care in the right place at the right time.

-There are 30 other PHNs in Australia.
-For more information about PHNs, visit the Australian Government Department of Health’s website here »
+There are 31 PHNs across Australia.
+For more information, visit the Australian Government Department of Health’s website.